-During the first quarter of 2018, we began the process of revising our controls related to the backup of our proprietary web-based system change management logs and believe those controls are now providing the necessary audit trail.
-In addition, management has completed its initial review of user access rights and permissions and will continue to perform periodic reviews of user access rights and permissions; however, the required programming changes necessary to improve user access rights and permissions is on-going.
-We also continue to review and develop additional controls and procedures to improve our control environment, including compensating review controls for our proprietary web-based system.
+During the second quarter of 2018, we continued to enhance our controls related to the backup of our proprietary web-based system change management logs and have begun testing those controls.
+We also are continuing with monthly reviews of user access rights and permissions and have completed the required programming changes regarding certain rights that were not previously provisioned.
+Additional programming changes to improve user access rights and permissions are on-going.
+We also continue to review and develop additional controls and procedures to improve our control environment, including compensating review controls for our proprietary webbased system.
 We expect that the remediation of this material weakness will be fully complete during 2018.